-This policy applies to faculty, staff and students, and prohibits harassment, discrimination and retaliation with respect to applicants, employment, programs or activities at the college whether engaged in by fellow employees, faculty, supervisors or administrators, or by someone not directly connected to the college (e.g., an outside vendor, consultant or customer).
+This policy applies to faculty, staff and students, and prohibits harassment, discrimination and retaliation with respect to applicants, employment, programs or activities at the university whether engaged in by fellow employees, faculty, supervisors or administrators, or by someone not directly connected to the university (e.g., an outside vendor, consultant or customer).

-Conduct prohibited by these policies is unacceptable in the workplace/academic class and in any college-related setting, including business trips, meetings and college-related social events.
+Conduct prohibited by these policies is unacceptable in the workplace/academic class and in any university-related setting, including business trips, meetings and university-related social events.